camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 The event is next delivered to the History Event Handler which constitutes the *History Backend*.
 The drawing above contains a logical component named *event transport*.
 This is supposed to represent the channel between the process engine core component producing the events and the History Event Handler.
 In the default implementation, events are delivered to the History Event Handler synchronously and inside the same JVM.
 It is however conceptually possible to send the event stream to a different JVM (maybe running on a different machine) and making delivery asynchronous.
 A good fit might be a transactional message Queue (JMS).

 Once the event has reached the History Event Handler, it can be processed and stored in some kind of datastore.
-The default implementation writes events to the History Database such that they can be queried using the History Service.
+The default implementation writes events to the History Database so that they can be queried using the History Service.

 Exchanging the History Event Handler with a custom implementation allows users to plug in a custom History Backend.
 In order to do so, two main steps are required: